Not sure how to create a content calendar or why you should?

 - Competitor sites to avoid linking to

-Creating your calendar is the first and probably the most complex step in organizing your content production process.
+Learning how to create a content calendar is the first and probably the most complex step in organizing your content production process.

 However, to reap the benefits of a structured content plan, it’s equally important to figure out how you will work with and maintain your calendar.
 These tips can help you make the most out of your results: